Amicalola Falls State Park & Lodge – Dawsonville, GA

 Amicalola Falls State Park is accessible year-round during daylight hours.

-All vehicles entering Amicalola State Park require a $5 GA State Park Pass.
+All vehicles entering Amicalola Falls State Park require a $5 GA State Park Pass.

 Frequent park visitors can save money with a $50 Annual Park Pass available at the Lodge or Visitor’s Center.
 Passes are good for one year from the purchase date.